Regional Fund in Yorkshire

 Separate to the local fund, we are working to build strategic partnerships and programmes that deliver lasting social, environmental and economic benefits across the region.

-We know that our responsibility goes beyond safely building new energy infrastructure to enable a cleaner, fairer and affordable future.
+We know that our responsibility goes beyond safely building new energy infrastructure to enable a secure, cleaner, and more affordable future.
 We want to leave a lasting positive impact in the areas where we build EGL2, helping communities thrive and supporting a sustainable future.

 We will be announcing more on these plans in the coming months.